Our Cleaning Philosophy

 We are also in ongoing communication with the Lincoln/Lancaster County Health Department (LLHD) and Department of Health and Human Services (DHHS) and will take their lead on any actions, directions, or precautions that are provided as we continue to monitor this evolving situation.

 We have a number of dedicated cleaning staff members, as well as a dedicated staff from a commercial cleaning company who value the health of our kiddos and community and strive to keep the museum in the cleanest possible state.
 Their priority is sanitizing and disinfecting all exhibits, associated props, food and snack areas, common areas, and bathrooms on a regular basis using safe and approved materials and solutions.
 Surface and spot cleaning (as well as formal cleanliness checks) take place daily and during open museum hours.
-Props are switched out with new, clean ones every two hours.
 Deep cleaning occurs after hours.

 In addition, our Playologists and other museum staff are tasked with ensuring all spills, grime, “accidents”, or leftover items on the museum floor are taken care of immediately and appropriately.
 They receive training on how to clean different types of spills and messes and are one of our first lines of defense against mess on the museum floor.